jamesapallister/jekyll-now/_posts/2021-06-18-Prioritising-techniques.md

 ---
-published: false
+published: true
 ---
-What to do next to grow the business: a technique to help prioritise
+What to do next to grow the business: a technique to help prioritise and cut through the overwhelm

+--

 I'm quite good at making notes, and record keeping, so my ideas generally make it onto one of several trello boards.